abinit/abinit/doc/tutorial/rf1.md

 {% dialog tests/tutorespfn/Input/trf1_3.in %}

-When you have understood the purpose of the input variable values specified before the "Common input variables" section, you can make the code run.
+When you have understood the purpose of the input variable values specified before the "Common input variables" section, you can make the code run, as usual.

 Then, we need to analyze the different output files.
 For that purpose, you should read the content of the [[help:respfn#output|section 6]] of the respfn_help file.
 Read it quickly, as we will come back to the most important points hereafter.

-ABINIT has created four different files:
+ABINIT has created several different files:

   * trf1_3.log (the log file)
-  * trf1_3.out (the output file)
+  * trf1_3.out (the output file), possibly also trf1_3o_OUT.nc, an abridged netCDF version
   * trf1_3o_1WF1 (the 1st-order wavefunction file)
+  * trf1_3o_DEN1 (the 1st-order density file)
+  * trf1_3o_POT1 (the 1st-order potential file)
-  * trf1_3o_DDB (the derivative database)
+  * trf1_3o_DDB (the derivative database), possibly also trf1_3o_DDB.nc, its netCDF version

 Let us have a look at the output file.
 You can follow the description provided in the [[help:respfn#output|section 6.2]] of the respfn_help file.